 Best ND filter for daytime long exposure

 Using an ND filter for daytime long exposure photography is (almost) mandatory.
-Neutral Density filters block the harsh light that reaches your camera’s sensor, requiring to use a longer shutter speed.
+Unlike the long exposure night photography, the main challenge of this photography genre is the large amount of light that reaches your camera’s sensor.
+Neutral Density filters block the harsh light that reaches your camera’s sensor, which may require you to use a longer shutter speed.

 The best filter for a daytime long exposure is the one that adapts better to the circumstances you are shooting in, and it will depend on your subject, light and the final result you have in mind.